 Business Information Technology

-Train for jobs in medical, legal, financial or general office environments.
+Train for jobs in medical billing and office environments.

-The academic support class for this career path will include: Vocabulary building (preparing for medical terminology); note taking; notebook organization; additional practice with skills learned in other classes; sentence and paragraph structure; and analyzing information.
+Two I-BEST supported classes BSTEC 104 & AHE 110) at the beginning of this career path will provide: Vocabulary building (preparing for medical terminology); note taking; notebook organization; additional practice with skills learned in other classes; sentence and paragraph structure; and analyzing information.